Events & Programs

 Celebration & Plaque Unveiling: Honoring WWII Codebreakers and the Founding of Engineering Research Associates

 1902 Minnehaha Avenue West, St. Paul, MN 55104

 Parking for the plaque unveiling is available at the site.

 In a salute to a remarkably powerful era of entrepreneurism, the Ramsey County Historical Society (RCHS) is celebrating the enduring economic and technological activity unleashed in the Twin Cities by Engineering Research Associates (ERA) more than 75 years ago.
-A commemorative plaque will be installed at the company’s original site, 1902 Minnehaha Avenue West in St. Paul, at 3:30 pm on Thursday, June 15.
+A commemorative plaque was installed at the company’s original site, 1902 Minnehaha Avenue West in St. Paul, on Thursday, June 15, 2023.

 ERA was formed in 1946 by a group of U.S. Navy codebreakers who had been brought together to help the country and its allies win World War II.
-They were mathematicians, physicists, engineers and other specialists who interpreted German and Japanese electronic communications at a top-secret location in the Washington, D.C. area.
+They were mathematicians, physicists, engineers, and other specialists who interpreted German and Japanese electronic communications at a top-secret location in the Washington, D.C. area.
 When the war ended, the Secretary of the Navy wanted to keep them together because he saw the group as an important national resource.
-Getting funding proved difficult until John Parker, an Annapolis graduate working in corporate finance, raised $220,000.
+Getting funding proved difficult until John Parker, a US Naval Academy (Annapolis) graduate working in corporate finance, raised $220,000.